 Online reviews suggest that the overwhelming majority (>90 percent) of WorldRemit money transfers are handled smoothly and quickly.

-BER research indicates that customer complaints have picked up in 2019 but the number of complaints is still very low relative to total reviews, and after reading a number of negative reviews, we feel that some of these troublesome transfers were held up by factors that WorldRemit could not have controlled.
+BER research indicates that customer complaints have picked up but the number of complaints is still very low relative to total reviews, and after reading a number of negative reviews, we feel that some of these troublesome transfers were held up by factors that WorldRemit could not have controlled.

 There have been some worrying issues with cash pick-ups (see above) but all in all, WorldRemit feedback has been excellent.
 As of July 2019, more than 80 percent of TrustPilot reviewers assigned WorldRemit a 5-star rating.